-Take yourself back to the late summer of 1995.
-Take That were top of the charts, Kevin Costner’s Waterworld was headlining at your local cinema, and O.J.
-Simpson was experiencing a squeaky bum in front of a jury of his peers.
+Cast your minds back to the summer of 1995.
+Take That were top of the charts, Kevin Costner’s Waterworld was being shown at your local cinema, and O.J.
+Simpson was sitting in front of a jury of his peers.

 After arriving from Eintracht Frankfurt in January, Yeboah had taken little time in acclimatising to his new surroundings, and a springtime hat-trick against Ipswich showed that he was starting to simmer nicely.